thalitacolofatti/heicToJpgThenPdf/README.md

 # Image converter

-This automation was made to convert HEIC images to JPG.
+This automation was made initially to convert HEIC images to JPG.

+file: main.py

-Next step, it will print the JPG imagens to a single pdf file.
+Then it was made an additional python file to optimize the JPG images, then convert them to a single pdf file.

+file: pdfcomp.py